Jo0/MarsRover/README.md

 2. Retrieve rover manifest for `curiosity`, `opportunity`, `spirit`

-    * Rover manifest is used primarily for the `Landing Date` and `Recent Photo Date`
+    * Rover manifest is used primarily for the `Landing Date` and `Recent Photo Date` properties

-3. For each rover and each date that was parsed from the input file, retrieve photo pages corresponding to the rover and date
+3. For each rover and each date that was parsed from the input file, retrieve photo pages corresponding to the rover and date (if input date )

    * By default, application will only retrieve the first photo page
    * To retrieve more than one photo page, modify `numOfPagesToRequest` in `appsettings.json` to value >= 0